 Research on grandfathers who participate in investment work has found that greater involvement is strongly related to enhanced grandfather-grandchild emotional closeness as well as to higher levels of relationship satisfaction.
 This means that participation in investment work strengthens a grandfather’s personal connection with his grandchild and makes their relationship more meaningful and satisfying.
 Investment work is also related to a man’s satisfaction as a financial provider for and investor in his grandchild.
 As he helps his grandchild prepare to be successful now and in the future, he experiences greater satisfaction knowing that he is fulfilling his role in the family.
 Research shows that grandfathers who engaged in investment work also reported increased feelings of happiness, hopefulness about the future, and life enjoyment.
 They also reported fewer feelings of sadness, failure, and loneliness.

 Activities for Grandfathers to Do for Their Grandchildren

 - Financially assist grandchildren according to values held about money and money management.

 - Assist with paying for grandchildren’s education or vocational training.

-- Put grandchildren in touch with people who can help them get jobs.
+- Connect grandchildren with people who can help them get jobs.

 - Support laws that ensure a bright future for grandchildren.